Esgrove/modalreverb/README.md

 #### Room modes (roommodes.m)

-Calculate and plot the count and distribution of room modes in a room.
+Calculate and plot the count and distribution of room modes in a room for reference.